The Franchise King® | Learn How To Become A Franchisee

 Sure, they’ll be ups and downs, as you don’t have control over the economy, insurance costs, vehicle production, or employee turnover.

-But rental car businesses sure are busy.
+But rental car businesses sure are busy, franchise or not.

 (Image of Avis car rental counter courtesy of Wikimedia commons)